But Google Images Are Free, Right?

 Okay.
 The Free Photos List Already.

-https://pixabay.com/ – DECENT – no good search function, but hires.
+https://pixabay.com/ – PASSABLE – no good search function, but hires.
 Great balloon pics and objects.
 Very small offering

-http://www.splitshire.com/ – DECENT – not searchable but 1800x landscapes, lots of “boken” style backgrounds
+http://www.splitshire.com/ – PASSABLE – not searchable but 1800x landscapes, lots of “boken” style backgrounds

-http://www.1millionfreepictures.com/ RIDICULOUS This is all about selling you Painteresque sotware.
+http://www.1millionfreepictures.com/ RIDICULOUS This is all about selling you Painteresque software.
 Meh.
 Hard to a usable one of their “million” free pics.
 Tons of advertising and much of it is that of other photo houses.

 http://www.gratisography.com/ HARD TO KNOW – They call it “quirky.”
 Bizarre stuff, asymmetry, fun, good photography, not your normal subject matter.
 A fun time-suck.

 https://unsplash.com/ Ridiculously unfriendly UI if you’re looking for pics.
 They want you to login and help them tag photos.
 I love crowd-sourcing, but you may not have time for this.
 At least they are upfront about it.

-https://graphicstock.com – NOTHING TO SEE HERE, MOVE ALONG.
+https://graphicstock.com – RARELY A GOOD DEAL.
+NOTHING TO SEE HERE, MOVE ALONG.
 These guys run a special every now and then for a low price of all the downloads you can do in 7 days.
 Um.
 If only their photos were at all worthwhile.
 Tried it.
 Can’t use it.
 Photos are blurry, off-center, whack or just creepy.

 NEW!
 Spring of 2018 – Canva.com is offering PAID stock photos alongside some FREE image editing tools.
 Nice.